Erasmus+ Policy Statement

 L’Ecole de Savignac was founded as an Ecole Supérieure Internationale and although ‘international’ appears in its title, the school has no formal acknowledgement of its international credentials.
 Therefore, a major objective of the school gaining the Erasmus Charter will be the visual ‘internationalization’ of the school.
 This will give the school the recognition for all the international work it has already undertaken and, hopefully, give the school a much wider international profile in the field of European Higher Education and Hospitality Management.
 Gaining the charter will enable the school to apply for other Erasmus-linked projects.
 This, in turn, will give teachers and administration staff from EDS the opportunity to visit other establishments to see how they work and this will inevitably lead to cross-fertilization of ideas, working methods, curricula etc. As the school has no permanent faculty, but instead uses visiting lecturers from mainland France and several European countries, contact with other institutions will also increase our pool of teachers/lecturers who could, potentially, come to EDS to teach.

-Alongside these objectives are other major goals of encouraging and facilitating the mobility of students and achieving international credence for the enormous element of internship/work placements that the school has undertaken for twenty-five years.
+Alongside these objectives are other major goals of encouraging and facilitating the mobility of students and achieving international credence for the enormous element of internship/work placements that the school has undertaken for thirty years.
 It is this aspect of combining high level academic and theoretical study with substantial periods of working in the field of Hospitality that has made and kept EDS so popular with potential students, the Hospitality Industry and the French State.
-Thanks to this very practical element of all students’ study at EDS, the post-study employment record for the school is extremely high (72% of all Masters students are employed within three months of graduating, with 90% within the first six months).
+Thanks to this very practical element of all students’ study at EDS, the post-study employment record for the school is extremely high.
 The Hospitality Industry is very rapidly developing in the Asian and South American markets and yet less than 2% of our students consider internships in these geographical areas, as the cost of travel and subsistence is very often prohibitive.
 The opportunity to apply for grants for traineeships will encourage many more students to venture abroad for their work placements.
 Also, the idea of study periods abroad for the Masters students has never been an option before, but could be seriously considered if the school had its Erasmus Charter.

 EDS hopes to show the impact of the European Union’s Modernisation and Internationalisation Agenda in Higher Education on the school by addressing the following five priority areas (Key issues)